Hemp is All the Rage: The Growing Pains of Growing Hemp

 How to write recommendations for hemp or cannabis in AGRIAN®

-To write a recommendation for hemp or Cannabis, first establish which cropping type is taking place in the field or greenhouse.
-Once that is identified, the user will have to set up the commodity in the system under the Manage Data tool.
+To write a recommendation for hemp or cannabis, first establish which cropping type is taking place in the field or greenhouse.
+Once that is identified, set up the commodity in the system under the Manage Data tool.
 Hemp or cannabis commodities are available for selection for users in all states, whether it be in California—with a pesticide permit with the newly split commodity codes of “industrial hemp” or “cannabis”—or outside of California where regulations vary.
-Be sure to check with your state and local rules prior to cultivation and/or crop protection application as they can vary from jurisdiction to jurisdiction.
+Be sure to check with your state and local rules prior to planting and/or crop protection application as they can vary from jurisdiction to jurisdiction.

-To search a label in Agrian, simply go to agrian.com.
-If you cannot find products that are allowed for use on hemp or cannabis in the Agrian Label Center contact Agrian’s Regulatory Department directly at email@example.com or call 559-437-5700.
-Agrian’s Regulatory department will contact the manufacturer to confirm their position regarding hemp/cannabis label use.
+To search a label in Agrian, simply go to Agrian’s Label Lookup tool online now.
+If you cannot find products that are allowed for use on hemp or cannabis in the Agrian Label Center, contact Agrian’s Regulatory Department directly at email@example.com or call 559-437-5700.
+Agrian’s Regulatory department will contact the manufacturer to confirm their position regarding hemp or cannabis label use.

 The hemp cultivation industry is growing rapidly.
 With any rapid growth come growing pains like the idiosyncratic challenges we’ve described here.
 Don’t let these challenges discourage you!
 If you have the right knowhow and tools, growing hemp is a great way to expand your crop base and achieve a new vector of profitability.